Congo races to contain Ebola after gold miner contaminates several in Goma

 "The individual concerned spent time with his family ... (being) very symptomatic within the community.
 So we did expect further cases and we are seeing further cases," Margaret Harris, a spokeswoman for the World Health Organisation (WHO), which declared Ebola an international health emergency last month, told journalists in Geneva.

-A sister of that same miner who had travelled to Congo's South Kivu province was swiftly identified and brought back to Goma, Muyembe said.
+A sister of that same miner who had traveled to Congo's South Kivu province was swiftly identified and brought back to Goma, Muyembe said.

 "VITAL SIGNS"

-Health workers are technologically better equipped than ever to fight Ebola, which causes vomiting, diarrhoea and bleeding, and kills more than half its victims.
+Health workers are technologically better equipped than ever to fight Ebola, which causes vomiting, diarrhea and bleeding, and kills more than half its victims.

 New tools including a trial vaccine, experimental treatments and futuristic cube-shaped mobile treatment units have helped curb the spread of the virus.